 But here’s the irony – the more desperately you want your baby to take the bottle, the more tense you become.
 Your baby senses this tension and associates the bottle with stress.
 The more you chase bottle acceptance, the more elusive it becomes.

-My breakthrough came when I embraced what my Caribbean mother calls the cool breeze approach.
-In our culture, we believe that approaching challenges with a calm, unhurried energy changes outcomes.
+My breakthrough came when I embraced what some call the cool breeze approach.
+Approaching challenges with a calm, unhurried energy changes outcomes.
 And the science backs this up – babies are remarkably attuned to our emotional states.

 Neediness chases, but detachment attracts.
 When you’re no longer holding on to this outcome with white knuckles, you show up differently.
 You become calmer, more present, and ultimately, more effective.